 When creating the business of the future, the competence must remain at the top level.
 At the same time, in different life situations, employees want different things.

-The founders’ decision on a generous salary enables everyone to have their own everyday life and it helps to balance work and free time.
+The founders’ decision on a generous salary enables everyone to have their own everyday life and it helps to balance work and leisure time.

 Compile’s consultants work closely with customers, in a different way than large consulting companies where the customer becomes invisible.
 This is made possible by Compile’s compact size and the active support of its founders.
 A systematic customer care model ensures that no one is left alone with the customer – support is ready and available.